 March can be the last chance until late fall to visit France on a budget.
 This is the time to fly to France for cheaper airfares, hotel, and package deals, and bargain ferries from the U.K. However, this is also the ski season's last busy month so expect some crowds on the slope.

-France can be sunny and bright, or it can be cold, but if winter hasn't loosened its grip, hotels throughout France will welcome you with roaring wood fires, and there will also be plenty of inventive Easter candy displays in patisseries and chocolateries.
+France can be sunny and bright, or it can be cold, but if winter hasn't loosened its grip, hotels throughout France will welcome you with roaring wood fires, and there will also be plenty of inventive Easter candy displays in patisseries and chocolatiers.

-Down in the south of France on the Riviera, there are many Carnivals to enjoy, including the Nice Carnival, which takes place at the first of the month.
+Down in the south of France on the Riviera, there are many carnivals to enjoy, including the Nice Carnival, which takes place at the first of the month.
 Other Mediterranean towns nearby also host celebrations marking the end of the winter and the beginning of spring.

-Weather in March and What to Pack
+France Weather in March

 As the season moves from winter blasts into spring rain, you can expect any and every kind of weather throughout France in March.
-In the north, be prepared for cool to cold weather, and in the south, for mild to cool weather.
+In the north, be prepared for cool to frigid weather, and in the south, for mild to chilly weather.
 There are major variations in climate depending on where you are in France, but the weather averages for major cities are generally indicative of large regions of the country:

-Packing for a France holiday in March can vary, but generally, this is a cold time of year.
+Packing for a French holiday in March can vary, but generally, this is a cold time of year.
 You might get rainstorms and snow, depending on where you're visiting.
 As a result, you should include a good winter coat, a warm jacket for daytime, sweaters or cardigans, a scarf, a warm hat, gloves, good walking shoes, and a sturdy umbrella that can resist the wind.

 Although the major French carnivals begin in February, they continue throughout March.
 Of all the great Mardi Gras celebrations, Nice in the south of France puts on the most spectacular.
 But don't worry; there are many more carnivals and festivals that take place throughout the month.